auhlmann/mastersthesis/README.md

 # Master's Thesis on Inverse Problems in Lorentzian Geometry

-You can find the current version of my thesis [here](build/paper.pdf)!
+The current version of my thesis can be found [here](build/paper.pdf)!